oldtechaa/SeekMIDI/README.md

 ### What is this repository for? ###

 This is the home of SeekMIDI, a simple graphical MIDI sequencer offering multi-channel MIDI sequencing.
-Look at [LMMS](https://lmms.io/) for a slightly heavier example of what we mean.
+Look at [Seq24](https://launchpad.net/seq24/) for a slightly heavier example of what we mean.
 Written in Perl, SeekMIDI uses GTK+2 and Cairo to provide its GUI and MIDI-Perl to provide its MIDI handling system.
-We have not made our first official release yet, but we plan to soon.
-Please check back for our first release.
-Until then, please try testing it out following the instructions below.
+We have released one version: 0.1.0.
+Please download it and try it out.

 ### How do I get set up? ###